ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/light-control.md

 ### Use release profile

-For devices with small memory, we recommend using release profiles for building and exporting.
-Please see the documentation about [build profiles](../program-setup/build-profiles-and-rules.html).
+For devices with a small memory, we recommend using release profiles for building and exporting.
+Please see the documentation about [build profiles](../tools/build-profiles.html).

-Example:
+Examples:

 ```
+$ mbed export -m KW24D -i make_iar --profile release
+OR
-$ mbed compile -m KW24D -t ARM --profile release
+$ mbed compile -m KW24D -t IAR --profile release
 ```

 ## Troubleshooting

-If you have problems, you can review the [documentation](../debug-test/troubleshooting-common-issues.html) for suggestions on what could be wrong and how to fix it.
+If you have problems, you can review the [debugging documentation](../tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.